watchexec/cargo-watch/README.md

     -i, --ignore <pattern>...
 Ignore a glob/gitignore-style pattern

+    -B <rust-backtrace>
+            Inject RUST_BACKTRACE=VALUE (generally you want to set it to 1) into the environment

         --use-shell <use-shell>
             Use a different shell.
 E.g. --use-shell=bash.
 On Windows, try --use-shell=powershell, which will become the default in 8.0.